FSMA Curriculum

 Essays

 We believe it is important to be a strong communicator not only musically but in writing as well.
 Students write several essays throughout the program.
 Faculty provide constructive criticism for each one, encouraging students to think more deeply about what they can relate to their own playing even while just observing.
+For non-native English speakers, this is an invaluable opportunity to practice writing about music, which is not always covered in standard English classes.

 Aural Skills